redux-json-api/redux-json-api/docs/apis/deleteEntity.md

 ## deleteEntity(value: { object })
-Dispatching the deleteEntity function will send a `DELETE` to the backend, providing it a JSON API compliant object (not sure what this is? head to our "Introduction page").
+Dispatching the deleteEntity function will send a `DELETE` to the backend, providing it a JSON API compliant object (not sure what this is? head to our "Good reads section").

 ```javascript
 import { deleteEntity } from 'redux-json-api'